 Preheat the oven to 400 degrees F. Place the shredded potato in a large mixing bowl.

 Add jalapeno and pumpkin and sunflower seeds to the bowl of your food processor.
 Wiz for 10 seconds to break up the pepper and seeds.
-Add the beans and wiz 10-15 seconds.

 Add the white beans, kidney beans, nutritional yeast, garam masala, cumin, smoked paprika, granulated garlic, granulated onion, and blend until well incorporated.
 Stop the food processor and scrape down the sides and wiz again.